thingsym/vaw/readme.md

 ## Vagrant Box

-VAW supports VirtualBox for providers of Vagrant.
+The VAW supports VirtualBox for providers of Vagrant.
 Operating system and architecture supported centos-7.x x86_64 and centos-6.x x86_64 Vagrant Box.
-To download Vagrant Box, you can search from [Discover Vagrant Boxes] (https://atlas.hashicorp.com/boxes/search).
+To download Vagrant Box, you can search from [Discover Vagrant Boxes](https://app.vagrantup.com/boxes/search?provider=virtualbox).

 By default, the Vagrantfile uses the `vaw/centos*-default` Box which has already provisioned default settings.

 In addition, you can use the `vaw/centos*-full` Box which has already provisioned default settings and activate develop and deploy tools.

 You can build the environment in a short period of time compared with provisioning from the pure vagrant Box.
-Only WordPress provision mode is also possible.

 ### CentOS 7